Net Neutrality Rules Will Start To Die On April 23

-Net neutrality rules have a death day: April 23.
-That's the day when the ongoing process to repeal the rules begins.
-The date was made public when the Federal Communication Commission’s order rolling back net neutrality rules entered the Federal Register Thursday morning.
+On April 23, the Federal Communications Commission will start to kill off net neutrality rules.
+That's the day when the ongoing process to repeal the rules begins, but the White House Office of Management and Budget still has to sign off before the core net neutrality protections are reversed.
+The date was made public when the FCC’s order rolling back net neutrality rules entered the Federal Register Thursday morning.

 And now, a new fight can begin to save the rules that prohibit internet service providers from slowing websites or charging premiums for "fast lanes" for specific services or higher-quality streaming.
 Back in December, the FCC voted to move forward with its plan to eliminate these net neutrality protections.
 But those that wanted to challenge the repeal in court had to wait for the official order to be published before they could sue to block it from taking effect.
 Now they can.